amitpradhan1312/regmod-jan2015-project/README.md

 the "Data Science" specialization in Coursera, for the session starting on January 05, 2015.

-It was based on the following rubric:
+It was based on the following instructions:

 > ## Context
 >